yugam-tyagi/Income-Tax-Calculator/README.md

-An Income Tax Calculator which compares old and new tax schemes and helps a taxpayer in deciding which one is bettwe.
-Created by Yugam Tyagi
+An Income Tax Calculator which compares old and new tax schemes and helps a taxpayer in deciding which one is better - Created by Yugam Tyagi